nivaspimenta/Project0/README.md

 # Projecto0

-**Projecto0** is a cross-platform project and knowledge management application designed to help individuals and teams organize, track, and maintain their work and information in one place.
+**Projecto0** is a cross-platform project and knowledge management application designed to help organize, track, and maintain their work and information in one place.

 This project features both a **web application** and a **desktop application**, providing flexibility for users across different platforms.